AbhiAgarwal/reading/writing/random.md

 		- Turing had a hard time defining "thinking"
 - We are supposedly the judge of things that are thinking.
 	- We make sure that animals are thinking.
+- "J. C. R. Licklider, then the director of ARPA, believed that his organization should "fund people, not projects!" and allowed researchers to pursue whatever directions might interest them."